FarisTheAncient/Archipelago/worlds/tracker/docs/map-integration.md

 This document describes the requirements to add a map tab to UT.
 UT uses the [Poptracker](https://github.com/black-sliver/PopTracker/tree/master) specificiations for the content of the map tab.

-The intent of UT's map tab is to allow world devs to start making a poptracker pack before logic settles into a more stable configuration, however there's enough benifits to UT's integrated tab that it might be worth adding support even if the world already has a dedicated poptracker pack.
+The intent of UT's map tab is to allow world devs to start making a poptracker pack before logic settles into a more stable configuration, however there's enough benefits to UT's integrated tab that it might be worth adding support even if the world already has a dedicated poptracker pack.

 ## The Basics of adding a map page